yandex-cloud/docs/en/_api-ref/mdb/elasticsearch/api-ref/index.md

 Resource | Description
 --- | ---
-[Backup](Backup/index.md) | A set of methods for managing ElasticSearch Backup resources.
 [Cluster](Cluster/index.md) | A set of methods for managing ElasticSearch clusters.
 [Operation](Operation/index.md) | A set of methods for managing operations that are asynchronous API requests.
 [ResourcePreset](ResourcePreset/index.md) | A set of methods for managing ResourcePreset resources.